doxbro4473/aepic-side/README.md

 # aepic-side
-A terrible website made for unblocked games and stuff (Primarily for my district).
+A terrible and very simple website made for unblocked games and stuff (Primarily for my district).

 **All code is open source**, so feel free to expand upon the project, or create your own cloaks/alternate links to Aepic Side.
 (Original website credit is optional)